Fundamental group of Galois covers of degree 5 surfaces: Method and scientific background

-Now we explain how to derive the related braid monodromy for $S$ and the fundamental group of its complement in $\mathbb{CP}^2$.
+Now we need to explain how to derive the related braid monodromy for $S$ and the fundamental group of its complement in $\mathbb{CP}^2$.
 We will follow the braid monodromy algorithm of Moishezon-Teicher \cite{BGT1,BGT2}.
 A detailed treatment can also be found in \cite{pillow,amte1}.
-Note that the braid group (and the braid monodromy) is very useful to study the projective plane \cite{GG04}.
+Note that the braid group (and the braid monodromy) is very useful for study of the projective plane \cite{GG04}.
+In the following subsection we present the general setting of a branch curve and the braid monodromy, then we apply it to our case, and to certain notations.